ToolJet/ToolJet/docs/versioned_docs/version-3.0.0-LTS/org-setup/smtp-config.md

 ToolJet utilizes SMTP (Simple Mail Transfer Protocol) to send emails for various purposes, including invitations, password reset requests, and notifications.
 SMTP ensures that emails are delivered reliably from ToolJet to users.
 Properly configuring SMTP is crucial for ensuring that your ToolJet instance can communicate effectively with users through email.

-There are two ways to configure SMTP in ToolJet: one without using environment variables and another with environment variables.
-The first method involves directly entering SMTP settings into the ToolJet interface, which is suitable for simpler setups.
-The second method, which leverages environment variables, provides greater flexibility and security, especially for managing sensitive information in production environments.
+There are two ways to configure SMTP in ToolJet:
+1. **[Without using environment variables](#configuration-without-environment-variables)**: This method involves directly entering SMTP settings into the ToolJet interface, which is suitable for simpler setups.
+2. **[With environment variables](#configuration-with-environment-variables)**: This method leverages environment variables, provides greater flexibility and security, especially for managing sensitive information in production environments.

 Both methods are designed to ensure that your ToolJet instance can send emails as needed, depending on your setup preferences and security requirements.

 ## Prerequisites